luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

   - Delay between runs of 60 seconds.
   - *Retry policies* or *task dependencies* not allowed.

+*Good practice for Setting a Structured Streaming Jobs*
+- Set `Retries` as unlimited.
+- Set `Maximum concurrent runs` to 1.
+- Set a new job cluster always (with Spark 2.1)
+- Set some email notifications in case of failures.
+- Do not schedule.
+- Do not set a timeout.

 <h3 style="font-weight:bold;">e.
 Versioning Code/Notebooks</h3>

 **Link**: https://docs.databricks.com/repos/git-version-control-legacy.html